emerging-welfare/ie-tools-test-on-India-b1/README.md

 - **Before running Petrarch2, we need to edit some code to make petrarch add sentenceids to output file.**

-You can either replace the originals of the files 'PETRreader.py' and 'PETRwriter.py' with the modified versions of them which nests inside NERTools source directory with the same names,
+You can either replace the originals of the files 'PETRreader.py' and 'PETRwriter.py' with the modified versions of them which nests inside ie-tools-test-on-India-b1 source directory with the same names,

 Or you can apply the changes below: